Palau Güell – UNESCO World Heritage Site

 The primary staircase is made of the snake-eye stone material from the Pyrenees, a mountain range between Spain and France.
 Gaudí designed the stained glass window on the top, which features the four stripes of the Catalan flag.
 This stairs will take you to the Mezzanine Vestibule area of the house.
 The wooden door embossed with iron soffits.
 The mezzanine vestibule is where Eusebi Güell’s office and private library were located, which are not open to the public at the moment.

 The Coffered Wooden Ceiling above the Staircase

-Stair that leads to the main hall of the house, overhead the staircase is the magnificent coffered wooden ceiling made with Red bullet trees wrought iron elements.
-The lamp hanging up there is an original decorative element since Guadi’s period.
+The stair that leads to the main hall of the house, overhead the staircase is the magnificent coffered wooden ceiling made with Red bullet trees wrought iron elements.
+The lamp hanging up there is an original decorative element from Guadi’s period.

 The Hall of Intimates for Family’s External Activities

 This great Hall is a private space dedicated to the family’s public social activities, which Gaudí designed under the Arabian influence.

 The room is divided into three sessions: